jamesyoung-15/ESP32Cam-MeterReading/docs/AWS_Setup.md

 9. Press `Add Permissions` and `Attach Policies`, then search and select `AmazonDynamoDBFullAccess` and add it.
 Also search and add `AmazonRekognitionFullAccess`.
 This will give Lambda permission to access these services.

+10. In functions overview tab, expand it and click `Add trigger`.
+Select S3 in source and  select your bucket where you will store your images.
+Then in event you can leave it as default (should be `All object create events`) and in prefix enter `images/pic_taken/` and then in suffix enter `.jpg`.
+Once finished create the trigger.

 ## Create API Gateway for Acessing DynamoDB
 1. Go to API Gateway service and press `Create API`.
 Choose `RestAPI` and press `build`.
 Make sure protocol is REST and choose New API.
 Give the API a name and press `Create API`.
 You should be redirected to resources page.